 For a discussion of the boundaries between First Amendment protected expression and unprotected business activity by a street performer, see Santopietro v.
 Howell, 857 F.3d 980 (9th Cir.
 2017).
 “Within the prison context, a viable claim of First Amendment retaliation entails five basic elements: (1) An assertion that a state actor took some adverse action against an inmate (2) because of (3) that prisoner’s protected conduct, and that such action (4) chilled the inmate’s exercise of his First Amendment rights, and (5) the action did not reasonably advance a legitimate correctional goal.”
 Rhodes v.
 Robinson, 408 F.3d 559, 567-68 (9th Cir.
 2005) (footnote omitted); accord Chavez v.
 Robinson, 12 F.4th 978, 1001 (9th Cir.
-2021).
-The filing of a grievance or complaint, whether it be verbal or written, formal or informal, is protected conduct..
+2021); Bird v.
+Dzurenda, 131 F.4th 787, 790-91 (9th Cir.
+2025) (concluding that “grievances against other prisoners implicate different penological interests than grievances against prison officials”).
+The filing of a grievance or complaint, whether it be verbal or written, formal or informal, is protected conduct.
 Entler v.
 Gregoire, 872 F.3d 1031, 1039 (9th Cir.
 2017).
 Threats to sue and/or pursue criminal charges fall within the purview of the constitutionally protected right to file grievances.
 Id. at 1044.
 “Prisoners have a First Amendment right to receive information while incarcerated,” but this right must be balanced against a prison’s need for effective administration and reform.
 Jones v.
 Slade, 23 F.4th 1124, 1134 (9th Cir.
 2022).
 Prison regulations that affect information or mailings available to inmates are reviewed pursuant to the four-factor deferential standard set forth in Turner v.
 Safley, 482 U.S. 78 (1987).
 Id. at 1134-35 (applying Turner standard to music CDs confiscated as contraband per prison regulations); see also Prison Legal News v.
 Ryan, 39 F.4th 1121, 1131-35 (9th Cir.
 2022) (applying Turner standard to prison rule prohibiting inmates from receiving mail containing sexually explicit material).

 Within the context of First Amendment retaliatory arrest claims, plaintiffs “must generally ‘plead and prove the absence of probable cause,’ because the presence of probable cause generally ‘speaks to the objective reasonableness of an arrest’ and suggests that the ‘officer’s animus’ is not what caused the arrest.”
 Ballentine v.
 Tucker, 28 F.4th 54, 62 (9th Cir.
 2022) (quoting Nieves v.
 Bartlett, 587 U.S. 391, 400 (2019)).
 However, the Supreme Court has “carved out a ‘narrow’ exception for cases where ‘officers have probable cause to make arrests, but typically exercise their discretion not to do so,’” Ballentine, 28 F.4th at 62 (quoting Nieves, 587 U.S. at 406).
 In such cases, which involve offenses like jaywalking and defacing public property with chalk, “the Nieves exception only applies ‘when a plaintiff presents objective evidence that he was arrested when otherwise similarly situated individuals not engaged in the same sort of protected speech had not been.’”
 Id. at 407; see also Gonzalez v.
 Trevino, 602 U.S. 653, 658 (2024) (reversing the Fifth Circuit’s “overly cramped view of Nieves” and explaining that to fall within the Nieves exception a plaintiff must produce objective evidence showing that in circumstances where officers have probable cause to make arrests, they “typically exercise their discretion not to do so”).